By Laia Cardona, on 22 March 2021

 A dashboard is an information management tool that monitors, analyzes and gives you a visual display of key performance indicators (KPIs), metrics, and important data to track the status of your company, a department, a campaign, or a specific process.

 Think of the dashboard as a sort of summary that gathers data from different sources in one place and presents it in a digestible.
 These are some of the features that it has:

 Customization.
-A dashboard should only contain the KPIs that are relevant to the department, campaign or process at hand.
+A dashboard should only contain the KPIs that are relevant to the department, campaign, or process at hand.
 To guide it, consider the central questions you want to answer.
-For instance, what are the main sources of traffic to our website, how does your sales funnel work, and what are the 5 products that generate the most income?
+For instance, what are the main sources of traffic to our website, how your sales funnel works, and what are the 5 products that generate the most income?

 Practicality.
 The main function of a dashboard should always be to help direct the actions of your team.
 Because of this, it should provide the information needed in order for you to know what are the next steps to take to improve results.